chris-box/ddr-forwarders/draft-schwartz-add-ddr-forwarders.md

 # Relaxed validation client policy {#client-policy}

-We define a "relaxed validation" client policy as a client behavior that removes this requirement when the apparent DNS resolver is identified by a non-public IP address.
+We define a "relaxed validation" client policy as a client behavior that removes the certificate validation requirement when the Unencrypted Resolver is identified by a non-public IP address, regardless of the Designated Resolver's IP address.
 This client policy is otherwise identical to the one described in {{DDR}}.

 # Naturally compatible behaviors

-These network behaviors are naturally compatible with relaxed validation.
+The following network behaviors are naturally compatible with relaxed validation.

 ## Malware and threat domain filtering